layer6ai-labs/DropoutNet/README.md

 To run the demo, download the dataset from [here](https://s3.amazonaws.com/public.layer6.ai/DropoutNet/recsys2017.pub.tar.gz).
 With this dataset we have also included a pre-trained Weighted Matrix Factorization model (WMF)\[Hu et al., 2008\], that is used as preference input to DropoutNet.
 WMF produces competitive performance on the warm start but can't be applied to cold start so this code demonstrates how to apply DropoutNet to provide cold start capability to WMF.
 The format of the data is as follows:
 ```
-- recsys2017.pub			// root folder when tar is extracted
+recsys2017.pub				// root folder when tar is extracted
-  -eval					// this is where the model should point to
+└─ eval					// this is where the model should point to
-    *item_features_0based.txt		// our extracted item features in libsvm text form
+   ├─ trained				// we have included our trained latent model from WMF
-    *user_features_0based.txt		// our extracted user features in libsvm text form
+   │  └─ warm				// only warm is included for preference latent vectors
-    -trained				// we have included our trained latent model from WMF
+   │     ├─ U.csv.bin			// numpy binarized user preference latent vectors (U)
-      -warm				// only warm is included for preference latent vectors
+   │     └─ V.csv.bin			// numpy binarized item preference latent vectors (V)
-        *U.csv.bin			// numpy binarized user preference latent vectors (U)
+   ├─ warm				// this folder contains all datasets
-	*V.csv.bin			// numpy binarized item preference latent vectors (V)
+   │  ├─ test_cold_item.csv		// sparse matrix for cold-start-item testing
-    -warm				// this folder contains all datasets
+   │  ├─ test_cold_item_item_ids.csv	// item ids used for cold-start-item testing
-      *test_cold_item.csv		// sparse matrix for cold-start-item testing
+   │  ├─ test_cold_user.csv    		// sparse matrix for cold-start-user testing
-      *test_cold_item_item_ids.csv	// item ids used for cold-start-item testing
+   │  ├─ test_cold_user_item_ids.csv	// item ids used for cold-start-user testing
-      *test_cold_user.csv    		// sparse matrix for cold-start-user testing
+   │  ├─ test_warm.csv			// sparse matrix for warm-start testing
-      *test_cold_user_item_ids.csv	// item ids used for cold-start-user testing
+   │  ├─ test_warm_item_ids.csv		// item ids used for warm-start testing
-      *test_warm.csv			// sparse matrix for warm-start testing
+   │  └─ train.csv			// sparse matrix for training
-      *test_warm_item_ids.csv		// item ids used for warm-start testing
+   ├─ item_features_0based.txt		// our extracted item features in libsvm text form
-      *train.csv			// sparse matrix for training
+   └─ user_features_0based.txt		// our extracted user features in libsvm text form

 sparse matrix are stored in csv as:
   <USER_ID>,<ITEM_ID>,<INTERACTION_TYPE>,<TIMESTAMP>